AhamedMohammedHussain/Disaster-Response-Pipeline/README.md

 #### NOTE: It takes almost 1 hr to train.
 Please train in local computer or in kaggle .
 https://drive.google.com/open?id=1kXG1--5f2xtHzTkycy6mioRXkSx_6BOu
 for skipping the training part.
 It works in kaggle.
 For me , it didn't work in local computer .
 It gives a warning when used in local computer.

+Notes and tips for this projects can be seen in help.txt file .